Danykesia/timer-countdown/README.md

-## This application creates a 15 minutes counter.
+## This application creates a TIMER and a 15 minutes COUNTDOWN.